nerf2nerf/nerf2nerf/README.md

 python use.py --yaml <object_name>
 # example: python use.py --yaml bust
 ```
+The results are saved to tensorboard.
+Connect to tensorboard to view results.
 To reobtain the distilled models and run the surface field distillation code:

 ```sh